 Enterprise asset management (EAM) incorporates the management and maintenance of physical assets owned by a company throughout the entire lifecycle of an asset, from capital planning, procurement, installation, performance, maintenance, compliance, risk management, through to asset disposal.

-EAM software helps organizations to plan, optimize, execute, and track the necessary activities, priorities, skills, materials, tools, and information associated with an asset.
+EAM software helps organisations to plan, optimise, execute, and track the necessary activities, priorities, skills, materials, tools, and information associated with an asset.
 Failure to manage and maintain enterprise assets can lead to unplanned downtime, suboptimal asset performance, and supply shortages.
-Some organizations also rely on EAM systems to demonstrate compliance with regulatory bodies to preclude liability if a failure occurs.
+Some organisations also rely on EAM systems to demonstrate compliance with regulatory bodies to preclude liability if a failure occurs.

 How does an EAM system work?

 Although traditional EAM systems were installed on premise, the technology has evolved, with modern systems running in the cloud.
 A cloud platform provides a range of benefits including larger data storage capacities, stronger security, and easier integration with complementary applications such as supply chain management systems, mobile workforce management systems, Internet of Things (IoT) sensor systems, GIS (geographic information systems), GPS, and other applications.

 - Collect and store asset data in the cloud

 Leverage the agility of the cloud to collect and track asset information in a centralised data repository.
 Use powerful analytics and extract detailed insights to understand how assets are performing and where attention is needed.